One of the most frequently asked questions I get asked is “what is the best handgun for concealed carry?”

 MOST of us (experienced defensive shooting instructors) agree that the modern, polymer-framed, 9mm, high capacity (double stack), striker-fired semi-auto, with no external manual safeties, is the best type of handgun for concealed carry.

-While I don’t believe the 9mm is the best round only for it’s stopping power, it’s overall effectiveness is good, it is easily available, and costs less to practice with.
-Please note that as far as effectiveness, I don’t believe that caliber matters as much as does design.
+9mm is the best round for its overall effectiveness, availability, and it costs less to practice with.
+Please note that as far as effectiveness, I don’t believe that caliber matters as much as design.
 (Among the most common defensive calibers … .380, .38sp, 9mm, .40, and .45 – there is little difference according to most reliable studies.)

-Any defensive pistol is a compromise of its reputation for reliability, your ability to control and shoot it well, carryability, power, capacity, accuracy, and cost.
+Any defensive firearm is a compromise of its reputation for reliability, your ability to control and shoot it well, carryability, power, capacity, accuracy, and cost.

 It is impossible for one firearm to be the best in all of those categories.
 Choose your compromises carefully and keep in mind the priorities suggested here (in order of importance).